5 Types Of Journals To Keep To Get In Touch With Your Inner Guidance

 Here are a five types of journals to keep to develop a stronger connection to your intuition and inner guidance.

 1. Dream Journal.
 Our dreams have messages for us.
 These messages are straight from our subconscious and they have a profound ability to connect us to our intuition and inner guidance.
 Interpreting your dreams is the process of learning how your body, mind, and soul use symbols and stories to communicate your inner guidance.
 A dream journal helps you pay attention to your dreams.
 Over time, a dream journal also helps you remember your dreams and teaches you how to interpret and understand your dreams.
-Visit the Example Dream Journal & How to Keep a Dream Journal posts to learn more about dream journaling.
+Visit the Example Dream Journal Entry & How to Keep a Dream Journal posts to learn more about dream journaling.

 2. Free Association Journal.
 Start with a random word and write down the next word that comes to mind.
 Try to feel the next word instead of thinking it.
 Continue until you’re at the bottom of the page.
 Re-read the page and circle the most surprising connection you made.
 Write about why you think you made this connection.
 Visit the free printables page to get a free association journal prompt to give it a try.
 This journaling technique is great for learning how to access your inner guidance because it teaches you to allow information to flow freely without the need for explicit connecting logic, and this is often how intuition and inner guidance arrives.
 When you’re re-reading your free association journal page and thinking about the reason for your most surprising connection, you’re teaching your conscious mind that the information provided by your intuition is worth paying attention to and you’re practicing how to interpret that information.
 With practice, this technique can help you learn to access your inner guidance.